TLDR: No time to read? Listen to this blog instead!

 - If possible, set up a handwashing station for your crew.
 As recommended by the World Health Organization, washing your hands regularly helps to deteriorate coronaviruses that may be on your hands and the potential to spread it around.
 You should wash your hands for a minimum of 20 seconds (or, as long as it takes you to sing the “Happy Birthday” song).

 - If you or any members of your household are immunocompromised—or otherwise vulnerable—it might be a good idea to reschedule.
 We’ll be here if you need us, but rescheduling is not an option, practice extreme social distancing by keeping a distance of 6-15 feet between persons in air-conditioned spaces.
 (Here’s why we say 6-15 feet)

 - Expecting lots of boxes?
-If you’re bringing boxes into your home from elsewhere, disinfect them by spraying rubbing alcohol, Lysol, or a sanitizer that won’t discolor any items going inside the box.
+If you’re bringing boxes into your home from elsewhere, disinfect them by spraying 70% isopropyl alcohol, hydrogen peroxide, or a sanitizer that won’t discolor any items going inside the box.
 Don’t have disinfectant?
-Leaving them in full sunlight for 5-10 minutes will also do the trick (yep, UV rays can kill viral cells).
+Leaving them in full sunlight for 10-30 minutes or using a UVC light wand will also do the trick (yep, UV rays can kill viral cells).

 - Prep EARLY.
-We’ve all procrastinated before, but moving is already stressful and times are rough when you can’t go to the store as needed… If purchasing moving supplies isn’t an option, but you want to pack on your own, use things like towels, old paper or plastic wrap, old containers to wrap and protect your items.
+We’ve all procrastinated before, but moving is already stressful and times are rough when you can’t go to the store as needed… If purchasing moving supplies isn’t an option but you want to pack on your own, use things like towels, old paper or plastic wrap, or old containers with lids to wrap and protect your items.